MDGSpace-SoC-2023/capsule-corporation/README.md

 The application includes two sections, one for the admin and another for the participants.

-Participants Section : A user-friendly mobile app for participants to engage in the scavenger hunt.
+Participants Section : A user-friendly web app for participants to engage in the scavenger hunt.
 It allows users to:

     - View the leaderboard to track their progress and rankings.
-    - Access and collect clues, which are location-restricted files, as they reach specific         geographic areas.
+    - Access and collect clues, which are location-restricted clues, as they reach specific         geographic areas.
     - Take negative points in exchange for hints to the next clue.

 Admin Section : An admin section that enables game organizers to manage the scavenger hunt.
 It provides the following capabilities: